Turkey arresting 215 more police officers in post-coup investigation: NTV

-ANKARA Turkish authorities on Wednesday issued arrest warrants for 215 police officers, including 147 police chiefs, broadcaster NTV reported, in an operation linked to July's attempted coup.
+ANKARA (Reuters) - Turkish authorities on Wednesday issued arrest warrants for 215 police officers, including 147 police chiefs, broadcaster NTV reported, in an operation linked to July's attempted coup.

 Thirty from the group have been arrested so far, NTV said.